3rd Trimester

 Seventh month of pregnancy illustration

 The seventh month marks significant developments in your baby's brain and sensory systems.
 Your baby is increasingly responsive to light, sound, and touch.
-You might notice patterns in their activity - perhaps they are more active after meals or in the evening.
-This is also when many women experience the "nesting instinct" and feel compelled to prepare their home for baby's arrival.
+You might notice patterns in their activity, perhaps more active after meals or in the evening.
+This is also when many women experience the nesting instinct and feel compelled to prepare their home for baby's arrival.

 Week 28

 Baby can blink and has eyelashes.
-The brain can control breathing and body temperature (with help).
+The brain can control breathing and body temperature with some assistance.

 Week 29